On the ring of cooperations for 2-primary connective topological modular forms: Approximating by level structures

 maps $H_* \tmf \wedge \tmf_i$ onto the sub-comodule

 Note that in the case of $i = 0$, we may take

 Since this is the inclusion of a summand, with cofiber denoted $\br{\tmf}$, it suffices to instead look for a filtration

 of $\tmf$-modules.
 Our previous discussion indicates that the cases of $i = 1$ is easy, and now the work of Davis-Mahowald-Rezk fully handles the case of $i = 2$.
 In this section we will address the case of $i = 3$, and a ``piece'' of the case of $i = 4$.
+We state a proposition and two theorems before moving onto their proofs.

 \begin{prop} $\quad$ \begin{enumerate} \item There is a $\tmf$-module

 which realizes the submodule

 where $\tmf \wedge \bo'_3$ is a $\tmf$-module with